thinkdata-works/api-docs/source/includes/data_api.md

 > https://:namara_api_host/v0/data_sets/:data_set_id/data/:version

 Each data set can be accessed at the API URL.
-In Namara, click on the "API Info" tab when viewing a data set to see all information regarding ID, version, and properties.
+In Namara, click on the "API Info" tab when viewing a data set to see all information regarding data set ID, version, and properties.

 ##<div class="colour-pill"><span class="get">GET</span> Data Query</div>